Dorr Rebellion: Increased voting and liberation

+Court case

 In Luther v.
 Borden (1849), the Supreme Court of the United States held that the constitutional right to change governments was unquestioned, but that the Supreme Court did not have the authority to interfere because the Constitutional guarantee of a "republican form of government" was a political question best left to the other branches of the federal government.

-Dorr's fate

-Dorr returned in 1843, was found guilty of treason against the state, and was sentenced in 1844 to solitary confinement and hard labor for life.
-The harshness of the sentence was widely condemned, and Dorr was released in 1845, his health now broken.
-His civil rights were restored in 1851.
-In 1854, the court judgment against him was set aside.
-He died later that year.

 Interpretations

 Historians have long debated the meaning and nature of the rebellion.

 Mowry (1901) portrayed the Dorrites as irresponsible idealists who ignored the state's need for stability and order.
 Gettleman (1973) hailed it as an early working-class attempt to overthrow an elitist government.
 Dennison (1976) saw it as a legitimate expression of Republicanism in the United States, but concluded that politics changed little for Rhode Islanders after 1842 because the same elite groups ruled the state.

-However, in 1854, the Rhode Island Supreme Court wrote: "The union of all the powers of government in the same hands is but the definition of despotism".
+However, in 1854, the Rhode Island Supreme Court wrote: "the union of all the powers of government in the same hands is but the definition of despotism".
 Thus, the same Court that convicted Dorr of treason against the charter in 1844 ruled ten years later that the charter had improperly authorized a despotic, non-republican, un-American form of government.
-Coleman (1963) explored the complex coalition that supported Dorr, with the changing economic structure of the state in mind, noting that the middle classes, the poor farmers, and the industrialists mostly peeled off after the 1843 Constitution gave in to their demands.
+Coleman (1963) explored the complex coalition that supported Dorr, noting that the changing economic structure of the state caused the middle classes, the poor farmers, and the industrialists to mostly peel off after the 1843 Constitution gave in to their demands.
 The factory workers remained but were too few and too poorly organized to do much.
-He finds Seth Luther to be one of the few stalwarts from the working class.
+He identifies Seth Luther as one of the few stalwarts from the working class.

-The timidity of the Dorrites in 1842, Coleman concludes, was a reflection of their fragile coalition.
+Coleman concludes that the timidity of the Dorrites in 1842 was a reflection of their fragile coalition.
 Looking at Dorr himself, Coleman (1976) argued: "At several crucial moments the suffragists were offered, but rejected, every reform they asked for.
 Indeed, the constitution they were offered even went beyond their demands.
 But Dorr would have no part of it; the process of formulation was flawed.
 It did not conform to his concept of popular sovereignty.
 Compromise was out of the question.
 Principle became all.
 Dorr hungered for the vindication of principle.
 He was determined to lead his supporters into martyrdom."

+Henry Bowen Anthony wrote a poetical satire of the events, which was published without attribution in Boston by Justin Jones in 1842.
+It was republished in 1870, again without attribution to Anthony, along with another work concerning the events entitled The Dorriad, and The Great Slocum Dinner, by Sidney S. Rider & Brother, Providence.